paulofranklins2/accounting-ledger-app/readme.md

 ## 📊 Project Status

-🚧 Work in progress.
+- Work in progress.
 See [TODO.md](TODO.md) for planned features and development progress.
+- For detailed tracking, check the [Project Board](https://github.com/users/paulofranklins2/projects/2/views/1) for the full process.

 ## 💡 Features